IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-types.md

 <!-- end: Angular -->

 <!-- Blazor -->
 The default template will show a numeric value with currency symbol that would be either prefixed or suffixed.
-Both currency symbol location and number value formatting is based on the provided {ComponentTitle} `locale`.
+Both currency symbol location and number value formatting is based on the provided {ComponentTitle} `Locale`.
 <!-- end: Blazor -->

 *By using Grid's locale*